mburtless/gloo-mesh/docs/content/guides/gateway/ratelimiting/crds/_index.md

 Let’s see what each of these resources represents:

-* global-limit defines a simple counter.
+* rl-config defines a simple counter.
 Every time a request matches a route that references this resource, the counter will be increased.
 After the counter has been increased 4 times within a 1-minute time window, successive requests in the same time window will be rejected with a 429 response code;

 * per-destination-counter defines a set of counters.
 Each counter tracks requests to a specific cluster.
 After a destination has received 3 requests within a 1-minute time window, successive requests to the same destination in the same time window will be rejected with a 429 response code.